swvitaliy/RingKeyBuffer/README.md

 The data structure combines a ring buffer (circular buffer) and a Dictionary (Map).

-It can be used as LRU cache.
+It can be used as an LRU cache.

 There are 3 top-level classes: